 Project Structure

-The tos CLI (included with the TelemetryOS Developer App) scaffolds a complete, production-ready application in seconds.
-The generated project follows TelemetryOS conventions — mount points are wired up, the SDK is pre-configured, and the development environment is ready to run.
+The TelemetryOS Developer App scaffolds complete, production-ready applications from the New Project dialog.
+Generated projects follow TelemetryOS conventions — mount points are wired up, the SDK is pre-configured, AI agent integration is installed, and the development environment is ready to run.

 Creating a Project